pupperemeritus/glance-a-lot/abstract.md

 - Some of the bots are privacy invasive and collect user data
 - Some of these can be slow to work and do not have enough configuration options
 - They are not very user friendly
+- Bots do not participate in improving emotional aspect of chatting on a social media platform

 ## PROPOSED SYSTEM